 What are the Visa Eligibility Criteria for Giving Birth in Canada for Non-residents?

 In order to qualify to get a visa which allows a woman to go to Canada to give birth, there are certain requirements that she must fulfill.
 These requirements are not different from the requirements of a Visitor Visa.

 The reason for this is that the Canadian Consulate does not consider women who are pregnant as special cases for visa applications.
 The fact that an applicant is pregnant, unless it is medically dangerous, cannot make a woman ineligible for a Canadian Visa.
 Because of this, the requirements for this are as follows:

-- You must have enough funds to pay for your hospital stay to give birth;
+- Have enough funds to pay for your hospital stay to give birth.

-- You must be ready to go through a medical examination if the Canadian Consulate asks you to.
-For this visa it is usually not required unless you have a high-risk pregnancy;
+- Be ready to go through a medical examination if the Canadian Consulate asks you to.
+For this visa it is usually not required unless you have a high-risk pregnancy.

 If you do not meet these requirements, the Canadian Consulate will require further proof and will give you a chance to submit more documents to convince them that they should give you a visa.

 What Are the Documents Required for the Canada Visa for Giving Birth?